Seasawher/mathlib4-help/src/options.md

 Name of the SAT solver used by Lean.Elab.Tactic.BVDecide tactics.

-     1. If this is set to something besides the emtpy string they will use that binary.
+     1. If this is set to something besides the empty string they will use that binary.

      2. If this is set to the empty string they will check if there is a cadical binary next to theexecuting program.
 Usually that program is going to be `lean` itself and we do ship a`cadical` next to it.